• Skip to content

 Lifestyle Factors Among Children and Young People

-This section covers statistics and information on lifestyle and behavioural factors among children: Alcohol Consumption, Diet and Nutrition, Drug Misuse, Healthy Weight, Physical Activity, and Smoking including e-cigarettes.
+This section covers statistics and information on lifestyle and behavioural factors among children: Alcohol Consumption, Diet and Nutrition, Drug Use, Gambling, Healthy Weight, Physical Activity, and Smoking and Vaping.

 Alcohol